-Bella™, The Virtual Hotel Agent™ breaks down language barriers
+Annette™, The Virtual Hotel Agent™ breaks down language barriers

-Bella is a virtual call center agent powered by artificial intelligence that is designed specifically for the hospitality industry.
+Annette is a virtual call center agent powered by artificial intelligence that is designed specifically for the hospitality industry.

-Soon Bella will feature API interfaces with common hotel software platforms, and her ability to work in different languages is an added advantage that will help hotels curb their labor costs and address language barriers in the reservation department.
+Soon Annette will feature API interfaces with common hotel software platforms, and her ability to work in different languages is an added advantage that will help hotels curb their labor costs and address language barriers in the reservation department.

 To find out more about what Annette can do for your hotel, click here.